 At Duthie Power Services, we offer generator load testing as a separate service.
 We can also structure it into a service contract to make it part of the yearly maintenance on your standby power system.
-Generator load testing is not intrusive in any way, and there is no interruption to your facilities loads during the test.
-With this service, we provide a full report of the generator output readings for: voltages, amperages, kW amounts, and more.
+Generator load testing is not intrusive in any way, and there is no interruption to your facility’s loads during the test.
+With a load bank tester, we provide a full report of the generator output readings for: voltages, amperages, kW amounts, and more.

 We take pride in having served Southern California’s generator needs for over 50 years, and we understand the value of longevity.
 Contact our generator experts today to schedule your load bank test and ensure the longevity of your generator.